stheves/denon4j/README.md

 PW?
 Returns the power state
 PWON		Turns power on

-See the Denon AVR protocol for a full list of commands.
+See the Denon AVR receiver for a full list of commands.
 > MU?
 OFF
 ```